Myths Surrounding Carpet Are Dispelled by the Carpet and Rug Institute

 Myth No. 5: “Carpet is a source of indoor quality (IAQ) problems.”

-Truth: As noted previously, an extensive toxicological assessment of components of, and emissions from, carpet concluded that the chemicals in carpet “present no health risks of public health concern.”
-Further, allergens in carpet may be removed by vacuuming.
+Truth: As noted previously, an extensive toxicological assessment of components of, and emissions from, carpet concluded that the chemicals in the carpet “present no health risks of public health concern.”
+Further, allergens in the carpet may be removed by vacuuming.
 Vacuum cleaner machines bearing the CRI IAQ Green Label meet scientifically established standards for soil removal and dust containment and help maintain good carpet appearance.

-Reference: EPA/RTI Total Building Cleaning Effectiveness Study states, “Organized cleaning contributes to reduction of particle VOCs and biological pollutants 50%+.”
+Reference: EPA/RTI Total Building Cleaning Effectiveness Study states, “Organized cleaning contributes to a reduction of particle VOCs and biological pollutants 50%+.”
 Contact the CRI to request both the Carpet and Your Indoor Environment and Clearing the Air in Your Home: A Guide to Safely Minimizing Allergens brochures.
 Also referenced is the previously mentioned 1994 report from the Environ Corporation, Safety Assessment of Components of and Emissions from Carpets.